 Well, let's be clear it is far from being the most touristy states but the landscapes although different, are just as impressive and beautiful than the ones we already know.
 And little bonus, the road is pleasant.

-We cross hilly fields, enough to delight us because we still had in mind the much flatter landscapes of the parallel road on the Canada side.
-(Road that we had taken the other way in September 2016.)
-The fields as far as the eye can see are linked.
+We cross hilly fields, something to delight us because we still had in mind the much flatter landscapes of the parallel road on the Canada side.
+(Route that we had done in the other direction in September 2016.)
+Fields as far as the eye can see follow one another.
 Ultra green grass and piercing blue sky, the clouds seem straight out of a cartoon.
 What could have been a monotonous landscape captivates us!

 After several hundred kilometers, that's it, the 48 states!
 We still can't believe it...
 Almost 4 years later Popo's first laps, we explored all of the Continental United States!

 But the 49th, Alaska, does not wait ...